Must-see events in Devon 2019 & 2020 – regattas | shows | festivals

 All the latest event information is available on the show website.

-The Totnes & District Show is nearly 100-years-old.
+The Totnes & District Show is over 100-years-old.
 Popular features of the event are seeing the livestock in the main ring, the lamb sheering competition, horse events and live music.

 For all the latest show information see the Totnes Show website.